-History: The Equine Science program at TSU is unique in that this program originated at the request of the horse industry.
-Several progressive individuals saw a need for a full four-year course of study specifically directed at producing graduates to serve in the areas of horse production and management.
+History: The Equine Science courses at TSU is unique in that this program originated at the request of the horse industry.
+Several progressive individuals saw a need for courses of study specifically directed at producing graduates to serve in the areas of horse production and management.
 Through the efforts of these supporters, the Equine Science program began in 1972, and graduated its first students in 1976.
-Since then, many qualified and capable students have used this program as a springboard to management positions in the horse industry.
+Since then, many qualified and capable students have used these courses as a springboard to management positions in the horse industry.

 Equine Center: The $1 million plus equine complex at the TSU Agriculture Center is equipped with stalls, runs, breeding facilities, an indoor arena, clinical laboratory, classrooms, and offices.
 The program stands several stallions to the public and maintains a band of University owned brood mares.
 University horses are used for instructional purposes and marketed at sales.
 The indoor arena is utilized as a practical lab by students and also hosts numerous equine events including cutting horse contests, ropings, practical and educational horse clinics, horse shows, sales, and the annual Texas 4-H Roping School.
 Other events held at the arena include numerous cattle shows and sales, and the annual FFA and 4-H Judging Contests.
 These facilities benefit not only TSU, but also the entire Cross Timbers Area.
 The Equine Center hosts over 10,000 visitors per year.